Tony Hawk's Pro Skater 2 (GBA video game): Reception

 Tony Hawk's Pro Skater 2 was considered an exemplar of handheld conversions of console titles by multiple critics.
-Jonathan Metts felt that the issues of handheld conversions of console games came from a combination of hardware limitations and developers not wanting to make console-type games on handhelds.
-He praised Vicarious Visions for both the execution of the game on a technical level, as well as their courage for having attempted to do something like it in the first place.
+Jonathan Metts felt that the issues of such conversions came from a combination of hardware limitations and developers not wanting to make console-type games on handhelds.
+He praised Vicarious Visions for both the execution of the game on a technical level, as well as its courage for having attempted to create something like it in the first place.
 GameSpot writer Jeff Gerstmann was similarly critical of trends regarding handheld ports, claiming that developers tended to "[duplicate] one or two key aspects of the original game and freestyle the rest" with mixed results.
 He considered it a benchmark for such games, as well as the best handheld skateboarding game ever made.
-In his retrospective, Kotaku writer Luke Plunkett felt that the game had aged better visually than the console versions, remarking that games like this had to be more inventive in how it scaled down a console game compared to newer games.
+In his retrospective, Luke Plunkett of Kotaku felt that the game had aged better visually than the console versions, remarking that games like this had to be more inventive in how it scaled down a console game compared to newer games.